-Wisconsin is 48th out of 50 in public arts funding and according to the National Center for Arts Research, Milwaukee is in 79th percentile for government support for the arts and in the 58th percentile for state arts dollars.
-We lag far behind peer cities such as Minneapolis, Cleveland, Indianapolis, Detroit, Pittsburgh, and Cincinnati.
+Wisconsin is 50th in public arts funding and according to the National Center for Arts Research, Milwaukee is in 79th percentile for government support for the arts and in the 58th percentile for state arts dollars.
+We lag far behind peer cities such as Cleveland, Indianapolis, Detroit, Pittsburgh, and Cincinnati.

 An inclusive, engaged, and inspired Milwaukee that is recognized as a world-class city for creating and experiencing arts and culture.

 Creativity is among the top skills sought by businesses according to the Conference Board's "CEO Challenge 2017" survey, with 72 percent of business leader respondents saying creativity is of high importance when hiring.
 Exposure to arts and culture helps people feel more creative and open to innovation.

 We are the convener, connector, and amplifier of the arts and culture community in Milwaukee.

 Milwaukee arts organizations and institutions generate over $225 million in annual expenditures and employs tens of thousands of people.

 We connect hundreds of Milwakee arts & grassroots organizations

 Our city is a network of strong and independent neighborhoods filled with creative and resilient Milwaukeeans committed to building a more connected and inspired city fully engaged in arts and culture projects.
 Our Neighborhood Partnership workgroup helps to facilitate connection and partnerships between community organizations and residents based on their interests and needs.
 Northwestern Mutual generously provided funding to pilot our community-driven neighborhood work in the greater Amani Neighborhood (North to Capitol and between 15th and 35th).